-- On 8 January 2019, JPEL announced that the fifth mandatory redemption of the Company's US\$ Equity Share class announced on 10 December 2018 had been completed. - On 22 October 2019, JPEL announced that the sixth mandatory redemption of the Company's US\$ Equity Share class announced on 9 October 2019 had been completed. - On 5 November 2019, JPEL published a circular to Shareholders. - o The circular contained a notice of AGM on 25 November 2019. - The following summarises all of the resolutions the Company sought approval for at the Annual General Meeting. - Special Resolutions - 1.
-To renew the Company's authority to make purchases of up to 15 per cent. of each class of its own issued shares pursuant to any proposed Tender Offer. - To renew the Company's general authority to make market purchases of up to 14.99 per cent. of each class of its own issued Shares. - Ordinary Resolutions - 3.
-To approve and adopt the Annual Report and Financial Statements of the Company for the year ended 30 June 2019. - 4.
-To re-elect PricewaterhouseCoopers CI LLP as Auditors to the Company. - 5.
+- 3. To approve and adopt the annual report and financial statements of the Company for the year ended 30 June 2020. - 4.
+To re-elect PricewaterhouseCoopers CI LLP as Auditors of the Company. - 5.
 To re-authorise the Directors to determine the Auditors' remuneration. - 6.
-To re-authorise and agree the remuneration of the Directors in accordance with the Articles of Incorporation. - 7.
+To re-authorise and agree the remuneration of the Directors in accordance with the Articles. - 7.
 To re-elect Christopher P. Spencer as a non-executive, independent director of the Company, who retires by rotation. - 8.
 To re-elect John Loudon as a non-executive, independent director of the Company, who retires by rotation. - 9.
 To re-elect Anthony (Tony) Dalwood as a non-executive, independent director of the Company, who retires by rotation. - 10.
-To re-elect Sean Hurst as a non-executive, independent director of the Company, who retires by rotation. - On 26 November 2019, JPEL announced that at the AGM of the Company held on 25 November 2019, all resolutions put to shareholders at the AGM were duly passed.
+To re-elect Sean Hurst as a non-executive, independent director of the Company, who retires by rotation. - On 26 November 2020, JPEL announced that at the AGM of the Company was held on 25 November 2020 and that all resolutions put to shareholders at the AGM were duly passed. - o As discussed in the 26 November 2020 AGM Results Announcement, in accordance with the provisions of the AIC Code (as defined below), the JPEL Board intends to reduce the size of the Board by the next AGM in 2021. - On 30 December 2020 JPEL announced that the eighth mandatory redemption of the Company's US\$ Equity Share class announced on 17 December 2020 had been completed. - On 12 August 2021, JPEL announced that the ninth mandatory redemption of the Company's US\$ Equity Share class announced on 23 July 2021 had been completed.